PaulFrankling/recip_me/README.md

 ### Home page

-The home page presents the RecipMe heading and slogan.
+The Home page presents the RecipMe heading and slogan.

-The home page presents two CTA buttons; Log In and Register, which when the user is signed out will takes the user to the chosen links.
+The Home page presents two CTA buttons; Log In and Register, which when the user is signed out will takes the user to the chosen links.
 If the user is signed in, the buttons change to Profile and Recipes that link to their respective pages.

 Below the buttons, are category cards that the user can click on to view recipes belonging to its category.
 The user can do this signed in or signed out.